 What am I doing these days?
 Rocknerd!
 Not quite the same level of endeavour, but it keeps me off the streets.

-For a sample of Perth music of 1986, here's MP3s of The Attic Tapes.
+For a sample of Perth music of 1986, here's MP3s of The Attic Tapes, Cherrytop's 1986 cassette compilation.
 Includes that photo of the Red Parrot, by me.

 - #1 (December 1985) — Interviews: Arcane Delights, Holy Rollers, Lighthouse Keepers, Easter Records (written by Kim).
 Live: Nick Cave, Holy Rollers, Los Lobos, Lighthouse Keepers.
 Not bloody bad for a first effort, if I say so myself.